 Four powers to consider plan which could see Iran ship nuclear material abroad.

-A source close to Saeed Jalili, Iran’s senior nuclear negotiator, told Al Jazeera’s Nazanine Moshiri in Tehran that it will not agree to give away 75 per cent of its enriched uranium stockpile, which is recommended under the proposal.
+A source close to Saeed Jalili, Iran’s top nuclear negotiator, told Al Jazeera’s Nazanine Moshiri in Tehran that it will not agree to give away 75 per cent of its enriched uranium stockpile, which is recommended under the proposal.

 The unnamed source says Iran will say how much they will export and that it is not up to other nations to tell them what to do, our correspondent said.

 On Thursday Mohammad Reza Bahonar, Iran’s deputy parliament speaker rejected the draft plan, saying: “The United States demanded Iran ship uranium abroad, in return for getting fuel back … Iran does not accept this”.

 The plan is being seen by the international community as a way to curb Iran’s ability to build a nuclear weapon, which it denies it plans to do.

 Exact details of ElBaradei’s arrangement are not yet known, but diplomats say it calls on Iran to hand over 1,200kg of the low-enriched uranium it has to Russia by the end of the year.

 Russia would enrich the material to the 19.75 per cent needed to use it in a research reactor that makes radio-isotopes for medical use.